cmcskimming/light/docs/contributing/STYLE.md

     Always putting a comment line(s) prior to code line(s) makes the location of a comment consistent for readers, and putting it on the line of code can push [column width](#column-width) a bit far.
 As an exception, it is okay to put very simple comments on or after a line of control flow.
-I.e.,
+E.g.,

     ```luau
     if cached then